shamika/shamika.github.io/_posts/2014-10-21-wso2server-MCollective-agent-plugin.md

 mco rpc wso2server stop cluster="appserver"
 {% endhighlight %}

-The wso2 server insances belonged to appserver cluster will be stopped while others will reposnd as "Not Interested".
+The wso2 server insances belonged to appserver cluster will be stopped while others will reposnd as "Not Interested".<br/><br/>

-Please node that with the current imeplentation the above node filtering is being done based on the hostname.
+Please note that with the current imeplentation, above node filtering is being done based on the hostname.
 In otherwords the nodes having "appserver" as pasrt of their hostname (eg:- 23451232.appserver.example.com) will be identified as a node in appserver cluster.
 In fact this is typical scenario in puppet based deployments.
 </li></li>
 To start all the nodes in app server cluser.
 {% highlight powershell %}